Flipkart: Business structure

+As of 2021, the Flipkart app was available in 8 local Indian languages, Gujarati, Bengali, Odia, Hindi, Telugu, Kannada, Marathi and Tamil.
+As of 2022, Flipkart reportedly hosted 1.1 million sellers.

-Funding and Revenue
+Funding and revenue

 The initial development budget of Flipkart was ₹400 thousand.
 It later raised funding from venture capital firms Accel India (receiving US$1 million in funding in 2009) and Tiger Global (US$10 million in 2010 and US$20 million in June 2011).
 On 24 August 2012, Flipkart announced the completion of its 4th round of funding, netting a total of US$150 million from MIH (part of the Naspers Group) and Iconiq Capital.
 The company announced on 10 July 2013 that it had raised an additional US$200 million from existing investors, including Tiger Global, Naspers, Accel Partners, and Iconiq Capital.

 Flipkart's reported sales were ₹40 million in the FY2008–09, ₹200 million in the FY2009–10 and ₹750 million in the FY2010–11.

 Flipkart reported a loss of ₹2.81 billion for the FY2012–13.
 In July 2013, Flipkart raised US$160 million from private equity investors.

 In October 2013, it was reported that Flipkart had raised an additional US$160 million from new investors Dragoneer Investment Group, Morgan Stanley Wealth Management, Sofina SA, and Vulcan Inc., with a share of the funding coming from existing investor Tiger Global.

 On 26 May 2014, Flipkart announced that it had raised US$210 million from Yuri Milner's DST Global and its existing investors Tiger Global, Naspers, and Iconiq Capital.

 On 29 July 2014, Flipkart announced that it raised US$1 billion from Tiger Global, Accel Partners, Morgan Stanley Investment Management, and a new investor, Singaporean sovereign wealth fund GIC.

-In December 2014, after it received US$700 million from another round of funding, Flipkart had a market cap of US$11 billion.

-On 20 December 2014, Flipkart announced its filing application with the Singapore-based company regulator ACRA to become a public company.
-This announcement came after the company received US$700 million in long-term strategic investments from more than 50 Indian investors.
-The US$700 million in funding raised by Flipkart added new investors to the company's board, including Baillie Gifford, Greenoaks Capital, Steadview Capital, T. Rowe Price Associates, and Qatar Investment Authority.
-Its existing investors DST Global, GIC, ICONIQ Capital, and Tiger Global also participated in this financing round.
-As of May 2015, Flipkart had raised US$550 million in additional funding from its existing investors in a deal that raised its total valuation to US$15 billion.
+In December 2014, it received US$700 million in another round of funding at a valuation of US$11 billion.
+At the same time, Flipkart announced its filing application with the Singapore-based company regulator ACRA to become a public company.
+In May 2015, Flipkart raised US$550 million in additional funding from its existing investors at a valuation of US$15 billion.